This post may contain affiliate links. Please read my disclosure and privacy policy.

 Can I use a different sweetener?

-These brownies may have a more cake-like texture if you prefer to use a liquid sweetener, like maple syrup or honey.
+These brownies will have a more cake-like texture if you use a liquid sweetener, such as maple syrup or honey.
 You’ll also need to use less, since liquid sweeteners are more concentrated.
 (I’d start with only a 1/4 cup in that case.)

 Can you replace flour with protein powder in brownies?

 This recipe replaces some of the flour from my Almond Flour Brownies recipe with collagen powder.
 If you use a plant-based protein powder, the result might be too dry.
-(Pea or brown rice protein powder have a chalkier texture than collagen or whey protein powder.)
-If you want to use a different protein, you may need to experiment with this recipe a bit.
+I tested this with unflavored whey protein, and it was terrible!
+So, I don’t recommend that.

 Can I make these brownies vegan?